 Leases that do not transfer substantially all the risks and rewards of ownership are classified as operating leases.
-Payments made under operating leases, where the WSIB is the lessee, are charged to the consolidated statements of comprehensive income over the period of use.
+Payments made under operating leases, where the WSIB is the lessee, are charged to the unaudited condensed interim consolidated statements of comprehensive income over the period of use.

-Where the WSIB is the lessor under an operating lease for its investment property, the assets subject to the lease arrangement are presented within the consolidated statements of financial position.
-Income from these leases is recognized in the consolidated statements of comprehensive income on a straight-line basis over the lease term.
+Where the WSIB is the lessor under an operating lease for its investment property, the assets subject to the lease arrangement are presented within the unaudited condensed interim consolidated statements of financial position.
+Income from these leases is recognized in the unaudited condensed interim consolidated statements of comprehensive income on a straight-line basis over the lease term.